DominionCyber/talon_hunt_framework_documentation/docs/faqs.md

 ### Who maintains Talon?

-Talon is developed and maintained by [Dominion Cyber](https://github.com/DominionCyber).
+Talon is developed and maintained by Dominion Cyber.

 ### Is Talon free to use?

 Yes.
 Talon Hunt Framework is open source and free to use.
-See the repository's license file for details.
+Refer to the repository license file for usage and distribution terms.

+### Is Talon Hunt Framework Enterprise available?

+Yes.
+Enterprise support and additional offerings are available.
+Contact **talon@dominioncyber.net** for more information.

 ---